-- 1.1 Proposal The project proposal must include a discussion and reasoning of the assessment of all alternative sites (including sites not considered) and why this location was chosen, including a ranking of all sites and how they were assessed against each other. - 1.2 Site Description Historic cultural heritage places and values, and Aboriginal cultural heritage places and values (as well as archaeological sites) must be included and considered under "Features and Context" - 1.3 Proposed Use and Development The 3D digital rendering of the project must include renders from Constitution Dock, Mawson's Hut, Elizabeth St/Davey intersection, Princes Wharf, the Hobart GPO, the Cenotaph, the Bridge of Remembrance, Soldiers Memorial Avenue and from key vantage points on the Eastern Shore, including Rosny Hill, Victoria Esplanade and Kangaroo Bay. - 1.4 Design and Management Response This section should include a requirement for a comparative analysis of similar sized projects around Australia and even globally including how those projects responded to adjacent heritage places and cultural landscapes.

-Under Clause 1.4.2, a better definition of "adjacent area" needs to be made.
+- 1.1 Proposal The project proposal must include a discussion and reasoning of the assessment of all alternative sites (including sites not considered) and why this location was chosen, including a ranking of all sites and how they were assessed against each other. - 1.2 Site Description Historic cultural heritage places and values, and Aboriginal cultural heritage places and values (as well as archaeological sites) must be included and considered under "Features and Context" - 1.3 Proposed Use and Development The 3D digital rendering of the project must include renders from Constitution Dock, Mawson's Hut, Elizabeth St/Davey intersection, Princes Wharf, the Hobart GPO, the Cenotaph, the Bridge of Remembrance, Soldiers Memorial Avenue and from key vantage points on the Eastern Shore, including Rosny Hill, Victoria Esplanade and Kangaroo Bay. - 1.4 Design and Management Response This section should include a requirement for a comparative analysis of similar sized projects around Australia and even globally including how those projects responded to adjacent heritage places and cultural landscapes. - Under Clause 1.4.2, a better definition of "adjacent area" needs to be made.
 Given the bulk and height of the proposed stadium, the distance of 200m (as referenced in Clause 5.3.3) is considered totally inadequate.
 This should be increased to 400m.
-The Queens Domain is linked to the Cenotaph precinct, so impacts on the Cenotaph will also have an impact on the Domain.

-- 3.4 Social and Cultural Analysis Report this section should specifically mention potential impacts on the Soldiers Memorial Avenue (not only the Cenotaph) from the perspective of commemoration and the community's connection to and use of war memorials. - 4.1 Landscape and visual values "the spatial characteristics of the broader area" must specifically mention the Queens Domain and the Eastern Shore of the River Derwent.
+As mentioned earlier, the SMA and the Cenotaph are inextricably linked, both physically and spiritually.
+And the Queens Domain is also linked to the Cenotaph precinct, so impacts on the Cenotaph will also have an impact on the Domain. - 2.2 Governmental policy and strategy Clause 2.2.1 (3) must include a reference to plans and strategies covering the Soldiers Memorial Avenue and the broader Queens Domain.
+The City of Hobart has invested in several plans over recent years.
+FOSMA was actively involved in the preparation of the first management plan for the SMA in 2004, and subsequent plans and action plans since 2019.
+There are a plethora of plans and reports for various aspects of the Domain which are also relevant, including but not limited to the Queens Domain Master Plan 2013-2033 and reports for the City to Gardens Way project. - 3.4 Social and Cultural Analysis Report this section should specifically mention potential impacts on the SMA (not only the Cenotaph) from the perspective of commemoration and the community's connection to and use of war memorials.
+We expect that FOSMA, Defence and veterans' groups will be fully consulted by the proponent in this regard. - 4.1 Landscape and visual values "the spatial characteristics of the broader area" must specifically mention the Queens Domain and the Eastern Shore of the River Derwent.
 The term amphitheatre in the Glossary includes the Domain. - 4.2 Urban form of Sullivans Cove Clause 4.2.2.must include plans for the Domain/Cenotaph precinct as well as those for Macquarie Point.
-Clause 4.2.3 must specifically mention the need to address potential adverse impacts as well as potential contributions - 5.3 Places and precincts of historic cultural heritage significance Clause 5.3.1 must reference historic cultural heritage values, as well as characteristics and significance.
+Clause 4.2.3 must specifically mention the need to address potential adverse impacts as well as potential contributions

+5.3 Places and precincts of historic cultural heritage significance - Clause 5.3.1 must reference historic cultural heritage values, as well as characteristics and significance.
 It must also include the cultural landscapes and vistas as elements to be described.